What is one of the most underutilized and powerful tools for SEO?

 - Using Worldwide helps you target a specific market geographically.
 For example, you’ll see the word “umbrella” peak at different times across different hemispheres.

 - Pro tip: Use multiple time selections to get an idea of the long-term trends vs. the short-term trends.
 More on that later.

 - Filtering by category is essential.
 At least if you’re running a search on “Celtic Thunder” and don’t want to read about Irish weather patterns.

-2. Context, Context, Context
+5. Context, Context, Context

 The results of today aren’t compared to the overall popularity of all trends, but rather the previous heights of the keywords you entered.

-Here’s what you’ll see in the default settings, which includes “Past 12 months.”
+Here’s what you’ll see in the default settings, which include “Past 12 months.”

 But what if we change the date to “2004-present”?